YWMKerman/AfterSolarSystem/readme.md

 #### ***In-game settings***

-- *Check if you have "[KSPCommunityFixes](https://github.com/KSPModdingLibs/KSPCommunityFixes/releases)" installed.
-If yes, turn the option "Maneuver Tool" off in your gameplay settings.
-If you don't follow this step, you "may" experience a extremely laggy gameplay once you are inflight.*
 - *Upon starting the game ***MUST*** go to settings and Enable terrain scatters and turn the density up to 100% for key features of the mod to work!*

 ***